sofiakatzman/chuckrepo/README.md

 # **Script Template Project**

-This template provides a framework for creating scripts that interact with an API using `exa-js`.
-Customize it to suit your project's needs.
+This template provides a framework for creating executable scripts.

 ---